cabueno360/Orleans.MongoDB/src/Microsoft.Orleans.Providers.Mongo/README.md

 For a detailed changelog or specific commit history, review the repository or contact the maintainers.

 ### License
 This project inherits the license from the upstream repository.
-See the LICENSE file for details.
+See the LICENSE file for details